Medires Publishers - Article

 Total flavonoids content

 The total flavonoids in honey were determined using a modified photometric method [20].
 One gram of quercetin in 1 mL of distilled water was dissolved, shaken, and the stock solution was prepared.
-To perform different concentrated solutions, a serial dilution of the quercetin standard with a concentration of (0, 20, 40, 60, and 100) was prepared.
-Absorbance was measured at 510 nm using a UV Visible Spectrophotometer (JENWAY 6300).
-The total flavonoid contents of the honey samples were determined using AlCl3 according to Wieczorek et al. [21].
+To perform different concentrated solutions, a serial dilution of the quercetin standard with a concentration of 0, 20, 40, 60, and 100) was prepared.
+Absorbance was measured at 510 nm using a UV Visible spectrophotometer (JENWAY 6300).
+The total flavonoid contents of the honey samples were determined using AlCl₃ according to Wieczorek et al. [21].
 Quercetin was used as a standard to establish the calibration curve.
-A standard curve of quercetin was prepared within a concentration range of 20-100 μg/ml and the results were expressed as mg of quercetin per kg of honey (mg of QE/kg).
+A standard curve of quercetin was prepared within a concentration range of 20-100 μg/ml, and the results were expressed as mg of quercetin per kg of honey (mg of QE/kg).

 Radical scavenging activity

 Radical scavenging activities were determined using Meda et al., [22].
-Honey samples were dissolved in distilled water at concentrations of ascorbic acid ranging from 20–140 g/ml and were mixed with 4 ml of 0.004% DPPH.
+Honey samples were dissolved in distilled water at concentrations of ascorbic acid ranging from 20 to 140 g/ml and were mixed with 4 ml of 0.004% DPPH.
 A pure L-ascorbic acid standard was used as a reference.
 The mixtures were shaken vigorously and left for 30 min at room temperature in the dark, and the absorbance of the DPPH was measured at 517 nm against a blank using a UV visible Spectrophotometer (JENWAY 6300).
+The radical scavenging activities of the DPPH radical, expressed as % inhibition, were calculated from the following equation.
+Where Abs blank = blank absorbance at 517 nm; Abs sample = sample absorbance at 517 nm.

 Hydrogen peroxide (H2O2) scavenging activity

 The hydrogen peroxide scavenging activity was assayed according to the method described by [23].
-Accordingly, the samples were dissolved in 0.04 M phosphate buffer (pH = 7.4) and 5 mL of the samples were mixed with 0.6 mL of 40 mM H2O2 solution (prepared in the same buffer).
+Accordingly, the samples were dissolved in 0.04 M phosphate buffer (pH = 7.4), and 5 mL of the samples were mixed with 0.6 mL of 40 mM H₂O₂ solution (prepared in the same buffer).
 The absorbance of the mixture and hydrogen peroxide was determined at 230 nm using a UV Spectrophotometer (Biochrom 80-7000-30, Cambridge, England).
-Ascorbic acid was used as a standard, and the blank was prepared in phosphate buffer without H2O2.
+Ascorbic acid was used as a standard, and the blank was prepared in phosphate buffer without H₂O₂..
 The decrease in absorbance value showed the high level of hydrogen peroxide scavenging activity designation.
-The results were expressed as H2O2 SC = micrograms per milliliter.
-The percentage of scavenged hydrogen peroxide was calculated by using the following equation:
+The results were expressed as H₂O₂ SC = micrograms per milliliter.
+The percentage of scavenged hydrogen peroxide was calculated by using the following equation: Percentage of scavenging H₂O₂: 100 Where Ai = absorbance of control; At = absorbance of test honey

-Inhibitory concentration (IC 50)
+Inhibitory concentration (IC50)

 A substance's ability to inhibit a certain biochemical function by 50% is measured by its IC50 (inhibitory concentration), which is calculated using the technique outlined by Al-Farsi et al. [24].
-The dose-response curves created by graphing the percentage of inhibition verse concentration were used to get the IC50 value.
+The dose-response curves created by graphing the percentage of inhibition versus concentration were used to get the IC50 value.

 Rheological measurement